 In a recent study on business coaching, 97% of leaders who received coaching reported more self-confidence in their business decisions.

-A great coach can help you develop the confidence that you have direction by creating a plan for you to help you incrementally improve and reach targets.
+A great coach can help you develop the confidence that there is a clear path forward – creating a plan to help you incrementally improve and reach targets.
 The structure a coach can create deepens fundamentals and increases the level of competency – leading to renewed confidence.
 Remember the best coach you had growing up – either in sports or in another passion – and remember the feelings you had when that coach gave you the confidence to know you can do it.
 Coaches build confidence.
-Confidence is non-negotiable in performance.
+Confidence is non-negotiable to achieving consistent performance.

 Address Blind Spots

-John Haime is President of New Edge Performance (www.johnhaime.com).
-“New Edge” coaches some of the world’s leading organizations, athletes, teams with innovative performance and leadership coaching models based on 20 years of experience and discovery.
+John Haime is President of John Haime Performance (www.johnhaime.com).
+We coach some of the world’s leading organizations, athletes, teams with innovative performance and leadership coaching models based on 20 years of experience and discovery.
 John regularly works with clients in the pharmaceutical, education, financial, energy, technology, sports and food service industries.
 He has the privilege of working with athlete clients in the NFL, NHL, NBA, PGA Tour, ATP Tennis, PSA squash and professional equestrian.
 He is the Author of the bestseller “You are a Contender!
-Build Emotional Muscle to Perform Better and Achieve More … in business, sports and life”.
+Build Emotional Muscle to Perform Better and Achieve More … in business, sports and life” and “Ride Big – The Ultimate Guide to Building Equestrian Confidence”.
 He is based in Ottawa, Canada.